sapcc/go-makefile-maker/README.md

 $ make help
 ```

-In addition to the `Makefile`, you should also commit the `Makefile.maker.yaml` file so that your users don't need to have `go-makefile-maker` installed.
+In addition to the `Makefile.maker.yaml`, you should also commit the `Makefile` file so that your users don't need to have `go-makefile-maker` installed.

+## Implicit Configuration

+### Dependency licenses

+The `check-dependency-licenses` make target and the `checks` github workflow use (go-licence-detector)[go-licence-detector] to check all dependencies to have compliant licenses.
+See [license-scan-rules.json](./internal/makefile/license-scan-rules.json) for an incomplete list of licenses which is based on [SPDX licenses](https://spdx.org/licenses/) and [the internal risk analysis](https://wiki.one.int.sap/wiki/display/ospodocs/Licenses#Licenses-OpenSourceLicensesCategorization).
+If the automatic license detection is not working, overrides can be specific in the [license-scan-overrides.jsonl](./internal/makefile/license-scan-overrides.jsonl) file.

 ## Configuration